Mixpanel allows you to import profiles in bulk using CSV.

 Mixpanel imports based only on $distinct_id and will not deduplicate people profiles automatically based on other properties, like $email or $last_name.

-Ensure that the users you’re uploading don’t already have a people profile before you import, and if they do, ensure that the $distinct_id column matches the existing profile’s $distinct_id.
+Ensure that the users you’re uploading don’t already have a people profile before you import, and if they do, ensure that the identifier column matches the existing profile’s identifier.

-Selecting a profile will display the $distinct_id in the URL as the query parameter "?distinct_id".
+Selecting a profile will display the identifier in the URL as the query parameter, such as "?distinct_id".

 Advanced People Profile Imports